protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto3.md

 a single change, you can put a placeholder `.proto` file in the old location to forward all the imports to the new location using the `import public` notion.

-**Note that the public import functionality is not available in Java.**
+**Note that the public import functionality is not available in Java, Kotlin, TypeScript, JavaScript, GCL, as well as C++ targets that use protobuf static reflection.**

 `import public` dependencies can be transitively relied upon by any code importing the proto containing the `import public` statement.
 For example: